XFRCollective/ia-xfr/README.md

 - pandas `pip install pandas`
 - internetarchive `pip install internetarchive`

-Before running any of the scripts below, or commands, be sure to log into your internet archive account using `ia config`.
+Before running the scripts below or commands below, be sure to log into your internet archive account using `ia config`.

 ## Bulk Export Metadata